Skip to main content

 How to Cope When You’re Stressed About Money

 1. Pause and Breathe.
 You need to calm down your nervous system before you can solve a problem.
 Breathe in and out slowly and deeply a few times.
-Experts at Harvard Health and other places say that this simple act, which is a key part of mindfulness and illustrates the benefits of mindfulness meditation, can lower cortisol levels and help your brain get back to normal.
+Harvard Health confirms that slow diaphragmatic breathing directly activates the parasympathetic nervous system, triggering the body's relaxation response and measurably reducing cortisol levels within minutes.
+This is why breathing is the first step in every evidence-based stress protocol: it works on the nervous system before the mind has processed anything.
 This is a core component of the stop method anxiety technique.

 2. Get Clear, Not Perfect.
 Your budget doesn’t need perfection — it needs honesty.
 Start by calmly writing down your income, expenses, and spending triggers.
 This helps you understand where money-related stress begins.
 The idea is to find out what stresses you out the most, not to become an expert at managing your money right away.